-The Team Manager from Children's Social Care responsible for the child or young person's welfare;

-A police representative from the Safeguarding Team and/or the Missing From Home Coordinator The registered manager of the children's home or fostering service and foster carer where appropriate;

-Other relevant staff from Children's Social Care and the Youth Justice Team

-Other relevant professionals working with the young person (e.g. health, education etc); and

-The meeting may also involve parents if relevant or appropriate.
+The Team Manager A police representative The registered manager from Children's Social from the Safeguarding of the children's home Care responsible for the Team and/or the or fostering service and child or young person's Missing From Home foster carer where welfare; Coordinator appropriate; Other relevant staff from Children's Social Care and the Youth Justice Team Other relevant professionals working with the young person (e.g. health, education etc); and The meeting may also involve parents if relevant or appropriate.